PaulBoon/ehri-indexer-service/README.md

 Simple indexing webservice for the EHRI Neo4j REST DB.

 It allows to get the EHRI 'entities' from the Neo4j graph database and update (or create) a 'document' in the EHRI Sorl search index.
-Thes indexed documents can also be removed.
+These indexed documents can also be removed.

 Installation